-Policy Topic Existing Language Assessment and Example Language Supports Statewide Planning Goal 10 (Goal 3) Encourage the development of affordable housing for West Linn residents of all income levels.
-The existing policy language generally addresses this objective althoug the City could consider adding broader language that states the need f the City to support Statewide Planning Goal 10 by ensuring for the availability of adequate numbers of needed housing units.
+Policy Topic Existing Language Assessment and Example Language Supports Statewide Planning Goal 10 ( Goal 3 ) Encourage the development of affordable housing for West Linn residents of all income levels.
+The existing policy language generally addresses this objective although the City could consider adding broader language that states the need for the City to support Statewide Planning Goal 10 by ensuring for the availability of adequate numbers of needed housing units.
+Consider adding a policy that specifically mentions the need for housing that is affordable to low- and moderate-income households or edit Goal 3.
+For example: Support the creation of housing that is affordable to low- and moderate-income households through partnerships, land use policies, and programmatic efforts. (or) Encourage the development of affordable housing for West Linn residents of all income levels, including for low- and moderate-income households.
 Emphasizes affordable housing needs (Goal 3) Encourage the development of affordable housing for West Linn residents of all income levels.
 (Action Measure 1) Evaluate how West Linn can meet its share of the regional need for affordable housing.
 (Action Measure 2) Identify constitutionally justifiable measures to encourage provision of affordable housing.
 (Action Measure 3) Determine costs of providing or subsidizing affordable housing.
 Consider citizen referendum on whether the City should be subsidizing "affordable housing."
-A referendum could be a non-binding advisory vote. that is affordable to low- and moderate-income households or edit Gos 3.
-For example: Support the creation of housing that is affordable to low- and moderate-income households through partnerships, land use police and programmatic efforts. (or) Encourage the development of affordable housing for West Linn residents of all income levels, including for low- and moderate- Supports partnerships N/A There currently is no language that explicitly states supporting partnerships.
+A referendum could be a non-binding advisory vote.
+Supports partnerships N/A There currently is no language that explicitly states supporting partnerships.
 The City should consider adding a policy or goal that states support for partnerships or edit an existing policy to elaborate the need for partnerships.
 Partnerships should also emphasize meeting the needs of low- and moderate-income households or residents.
-For example: • Continue to maintain and expand partnerships with non-profit housing developers and other affordable housing providers and agencies that preserve or provide new low to moderate incomehousing units, create opportunities for first-time homeownership,
+For example: Continue to maintain and expand partnerships with non-profit housing developers and other affordable housing providers and agencies that preserve or provide new low to moderate incomehousing units, create opportunities for first-time homeownership, and help vulnerable homeowners maintain and stay in their homes.